 By: Ana of Merry-Go-Round.
 Slowly

-Tenerife is the second largest of the Canary islands and really does have something for every type of traveler, and all at a fraction of the price that you’d encounter on many other islands in Spain.
+Tenerife is the second largest of the Canary islands and really does have something for every type of traveler, and all at a fraction of the price that you’d encounter on many other islands in Spain, which is why you should definitely be planning to spend at least one week in Tenerife!

 The climate here is also one of the best in the world since the island experiences mild temperatures throughout the winter and summer, making it one of the few places in Southern Europe where you actually remain warm in winter but also not burn to death in summer.